 90 percent of people with addiction started using substances in their teen years, a period when massive changes are underway in the brain that are related to impulse control, managing emotions, problem-solving and anticipating consequences.
 Substance use during this time can make youth more susceptible to addiction and other mental health disorders over time.
 According to the CDC’s 2019 Youth Risk Behavior Surveillance System, substance use among Illinois high school students is common:

 1 in 4 students drink alcohol (and 1 in 10 report binge drinking)

 1 in 7 use opioids without a doctor’s prescription

-What Lurie Children's is doing to address it
+What Lurie Children's is doing to address substance use

-Our Adolescent Medicine team also provides trainings on how to use Naloxone, a prescription medication that can temporarily stop the life-threatening effects of an opioid overdose, and provides free Naloxone.
-These trainings are offered in partnership with community nonprofit organizations and are facilitated through our Mobile Health Program or onsite at a community agency.
+Our Adolescent Medicine team also provides trainings on how to use naloxone, a prescription medication that can temporarily stop the life-threatening effects of an opioid overdose, and provides free naloxone.
+These trainings are offered in partnership with community nonprofit organizations and are facilitated through our Mobile Health program or onsite at a community agency.

-The I Got This! campaign was featured on CTA bus and train lines and at CTA stations, libraries and Chicago Park District locations citywide, as well as schools, community-based organizations and federally-qualified health centers across Chicago and on social media reaching an average of 268,000 parents of 8th-10th graders each year and 159,000 8th-10th grade youth each year
+Between 2017 and 2020, the I Got This! alcohol use prevention campaign was featured throughout Chicago on the CTA bus and train lines, libraries and Chicago Park District locations, schools, community-based organizations and federally qualified health centers.
+It was also shared via social media, reaching an average of 159,000 8th-10th graders and 268,000 of their parents annually.